 Range & Habitat: The non-native White Clover is a common plant that occurs in every county of Illinois.
 It was introduced into the United States from Europe a long time ago as a source of forage and hay.
 Habitats include pastures, fields, grassy meadows, lawns, parks, mowed areas along roadsides, paths through woodlands, and waste areas.
 This plant prefers disturbed areas that are grassy and subject to occasional mowing or grazing.
 In more natural areas, it is not tall enough to be very competitive with the native vegetation.

-Faunal Associations: Primarily long-tongued bees visit the flowerheads to collect pollen or suck nectar, including bumblebees, honeybees, Mason bees, and Cuckoo bees (Epeoline and Nomadine).
-Other insect visitors include bee flies, Thick-headed flies, White butterflies, and skippers.
-The butterflies and skippers are not effective pollinators of clover flowers, however.
-Because White Clover is an important forage crop and is used in lawns, the insects feeding on the foliage or flowerheads are rather well known.
-The caterpillars of the butterflies Everes comyntas (Eastern Tailed-Blue), Colias cesonia (Dog-Faced Sulfur), Colias eurytheme (Orange Sulfur), and Colias philodice (Clouded Sulfur) use clovers as a food source.
-The White Clover is a preferred food source for the caterpillars of the Clouded Sulfur.
-The caterpillars of many moths feed on clovers (see Moth Table), as does Frankliniella trities (Flower Thrip).
-The foliage and seedheads are eaten by such upland gamebirds as the Ruffed Grouse, Greater Prairie Chicken, Wild Turkey, and Ring-Necked Pheasant.
-Some songbirds occasionally eat the seeds, including the Horned Lark and Smith Longspur (winter only).
-Various small mammals find the foliage and seedpods very attractive as a source of food, including the Cottontail Rabbit, Groundhog, Thirteen-Lined Ground Squirrel, and Meadow Vole.
-Large hoofed animals, such as the White-Tailed Deer, cattle, horses, and sheep, also graze on the foliage of clovers.
-If it is eaten in large amounts, however, White Clover can be toxic because it contains a glycoside that converts to prussic acid when the foliage is eaten by animals.
+Faunal Associations: Primarily long-tongued bees visit the flowerheads to collect pollen or suck nectar, including bumblebees, honeybees, mason bees (Osmia spp.), and cuckoo bees (Epeolus spp., Nomada spp.).
+Other insect visitors include bee flies, thick-headed flies, white butterflies, and skippers.
+Because White Clover is an important forage crop and it is used in lawns, the insects feeding on the foliage and other parts of this plant are pretty well known.
+Examples of such insect feeders include the Bean Leaf Beetle (Cerotoma trifurcata), larvae of the Clover Seed Weevil (Tychius picirostris), larvae of leaf-miner flies (Liriomyza spp.), the Tarnished Plant Bug (Lygus lineolaris) and other plant bugs, the Pea Aphid (Acyrthosiphon pisum), Trochanter Mealybug (Pseudococcus sorghiellus), larvae of the Clouded Sulphur (Colias philodice), larvae of the Black-marked Ancylis (Ancylis metamelana) and other moths, and Dawson's Grasshopper (Melanoplus dawsoni).
+The Insect Table has a more complete list of species that feed on clovers (Trifolium spp.).
+The foliage, flowerheads, and seedheads of clovers are eaten by the Canada Goose and by such upland gamebirds as the Ruffed Grouse, Greater Prairie Chicken, Wild Turkey, and Hungarian Partridge.
+Some songbirds occasionally eat the seeds, including the Horned Lark, Chipping Sparrow, and Smith Longspur (winter only); see Havera (1999), Martin et al. (1951/1961), Bennetts (1900), and Yeatter (1943) for more information.
+Various small mammals find the foliage of these plants an attractive source of food, including the Cottontail Rabbit, Groundhog, Prairie Vole, Meadow Vole, and Woodland Vole.
+The Thirteen-lined Ground Squirrel and American Black Bear eat the foliage, flowerheads, and seedheads (Martin et al., 1951/1961; Whitaker, 1972; Romain et al., 2013).
+Large hoofed animals, such as the White-Tailed Deer, cattle, horses, sheep, and goats, also graze on the foliage of clovers.
+However, some wild strains of White Clover can be mildly toxic if it is eaten in quantity by such animals because its foliage contains a glycoside that converts to prussic acid.
 However, cultivated strains of White Clover have been developed that are without this glycoside.
-The ecological value of White Clover to wildlife is high.
-It is also an important source of honey to humans.
+In general, the ecological value of White Clover and other clovers to wildlife is high.
+White Clover is one important source of honey for humans.

 Photographic Location: A weedy meadow at Judge Webber Park in Urbana, Illinois.